-The Group has a 50 per cent. interest in the Renova Timbues soybean crushing plant, a joint venture with Vicentin and Molinos in Argentina, which was commissioned in May 2013 with production capacity of 6 million tonnes per annum.
+Glencore Agri has a 50 per cent. ownership interest in the Renova Timbues soybean crushing plant, a joint venture with Vicentin in Argentina, which was commissioned in May 2013 with production capacity of 6 million tonnes per annum.

 Other oilseed crushing operations